davecramer/selinux-java/README.md

 # selinux-java

-Wrapper in java for selinux library
+Wrapper in java for selinux library.